 A tree ‘wrap’ I am currently working on.
 The ‘wrap’ is approximately one metre by two metres and sculpted out of corrugated cardboard.
 I am intending to fix it to a net backing (to prevent it falling apart – it’s a bit delicate!) before wrapping it around a suitable tree.
 Ideally, it would be fabricated in metal, but a lack of funding means this is not possible at the moment.

-Latest addition to there Modern-Day Green man series – made from a discarded Guinness can.
+Latest addition to there Modern-Day Green man series – one made from a discarded Guinness can, the other from a very appropriate Carlsberg can.
 Note the ring-pull eyes!

 Further exploration into bringing ancient forms and symbols into a modern setting – the Green Man, ancient symbol of fertility, fabricated out of an old coke can and ‘metalised’ cardboard.
 The concepts are relevant to every society, ancient or modern and, as such, I am attempting to bring them up-to-date.